Born: October 6, 1906 in Philadelphia, PA, USA

 she would describe him years later as "a big, brawny, outdoors type".
 In the film Diane is a timid,

-trembling child/woman, an innocent girl being exploited and forced into a life she wants no part of
+trembling child/woman, an innocent girl being exploited and forced into a life she wants no part of by

-Fortunately, Chico is working in the sewer below and rises up just in time to save the frail girl from
+Fortunately, Chico is working in the sewer below and rises up just in time to save the frail girl from an

-arrives to investigate their marriage claim.
+investigate their marriage claim.

 As the film progresses, the two fall deeply in love but, just as they marry, Chico is called to serve in

 World War I. They promise to think of each other every day at their moment of parting; 11 AM.

 Despite all appearances to the contrary, the film has a happy ending.

 Seventh Heaven was released before Sunrise in 1927 and Janet and Charles were catapulted to the